Another year of riding. Another year of life!

 BEST DAY OFF THE BIKE – II

-On November 19, and “riding” a new streak since I hadn’t missed a day since August 22, I was traveling from South Carolina to Florida.
+On November 19, “riding” a new streak since I hadn’t missed a day since August 22, I was traveling from South Carolina to Florida.
 I hoped to ride somewhere but planned to meet John Andre and his family for dinner.
 I ran out of time.
 We went straight to dinner which was at the Garden in the Land Pavillion at EPCOT in Walt Disney World.

 BEST DAY OFF THE BIKE – III